Reopening Campus Safely in Fall 2020

 The health and safety of the Marian University community is our top priority.
-In light of the global spread of the Coronavirus (COVID-19), Marian University is taking steps to ensure that its students, faculty, and staff are protected from this fast-moving public health issue.
+In light of the global spread of COVID-19, Marian University continues to take steps to ensure that its students, faculty, and staff are protected from this public health issue as we reopen campus.

 We are monitoring the situation closely, and as such are proactively working with the Fond du Lac County Health Department, while also receiving guidance from the Centers for Disease Control and Prevention and the World Health Organization.
 A group has convened and has been tasked with making informed decisions and providing you timely and relevant information related to those developments here, as well as via email and on social media.

 What steps is Marian University taking to prevent Coronavirus on campus?

 To help ensure and maintain the safety and health of our campus community, Marian University has made the decision to suspend on-ground classes and move all classes to online through the end of the Spring 2020 semester, which has been extended through May 15.